Genocides in history (1946 to 1999): Paraguay

-Between 1956 and 1989, while under the military rule of General Alfredo Stroessner, the indigenous population of Paraguay had more territory taken than at any other period in Paraguay's history and were subjected to systematic human rights abuses.
-In 1971, Mark Münzel, a German anthropologist accused Stroessner of attempted genocide against the indigenous peoples of Paraguay and Bartomeu Melià, a Jesuit anthropologist stated that the forced relocations of the indigenous peoples was ethnocide.
-In the early 1970s the Stroessner regime was charged by international groups of being complicit in genocide.
-However, because of the repressive actions undertaken by the state the indigenous tribes organized themselves politically and had a major role in bringing about the end of the military dictatorship and the eventual transition to democracy.
+Between 1956 and 1989, while Paraguay was under the military rule of General Alfredo Stroessner, the indigenous population of Paraguay lost more of its territory through confiscations than it ever lost during any other period in Paraguay's history and it was also subjected to systematic human rights abuses.
+In 1971, Mark Münzel, a German anthropologist, accused Stroessner of attempting to commit a genocide against the indigenous peoples of Paraguay and Bartomeu Melià, a Jesuit anthropologist stated that the forced relocations of the indigenous peoples was an ethnocide.
+In the early 1970s, the Stroessner regime was charged with being complicit in genocide by international human rights groups.
+However, because of the repressive actions which were undertaken against them by the state, the indigenous tribes politically organized themselves and as a result, they played a major role in bringing about the end of the military dictatorship and they also played a major role in Paraguay's eventual transition to democracy.

-The Aché of Eastern Paraguay were especially hard-hit by the Stroessner regime's policies.
-Under Stroessner, the Paraguayan government promoted the exploitation of Aché territory by multinational corporations for its natural resources.
-During the 1960s and 1970s, 85 percent of the Aché tribe died, with many hacked to death with machetes to make room for the timber industry, mining, farming and ranchers.
+The Aché of Eastern Paraguay were hardest-hit by the Stroessner regime's policies.
+Under Stroessner, the Paraguayan government promoted the exploitation of Aché territory for its natural resources by multinational corporations.
+During the 1960s and 1970s, 85 percent of the Aché tribe died, many of the Aché were hacked to death with machetes so room could be made for the timber industry, mining, farming and ranchers.
 One estimate posits this amounts to 900 deaths.

 Brazil

-The Helmet Massacre of the Tikuna people which occurred in 1988 was initially labeled a homicide.
+The Helmet massacre of the Ticuna people which occurred in 1988 was initially labeled a homicide.
 During the massacre four people died, nineteen were wounded, and ten disappeared.
-Since 1994 Brazilian courts have labeled the episode a genocide.
+Since 1994, Brazilian courts have labeled the episode a genocide.
 Thirteen men were convicted of genocide in 2001.
-In November 2004, after an appeal was filed before Brazil's federal court, the man initially found guilty of hiring men to carry out the genocide was acquitted, and the killers had their initial sentences of 15–25 years reduced to 12 years.
+In November 2004, after an appeal was filed before Brazil's federal court, the man initially found guilty of hiring men to carry out the genocide was acquitted, and the killers had their initial sentences of 15–25 years reduced to 12 years."

 In November 2005, during an investigation which was code-named Operation Rio Pardo, Mario Lucio Avelar, a Brazilian public prosecutor in Cuiabá, told Survival International that he believed that there were sufficient grounds to prosecute the perpetrators of the genocide of the Rio Pardo Indians.
 In November 2006 twenty-nine people were arrested and others were implicated, such as a former police commander and the governor of Mato Grosso state.

-In 2006 the Brazilian Supreme Federal Court (STF) unanimously reaffirmed its ruling that the crime which is known as the Haximu massacre (perpetrated against the Yanomami people in 1993) was a genocide and ruled that the decision of a federal court to sentence miners to 19 years in prison for genocide in connection with other offenses, such as smuggling and illegal mining, was valid.
+In 2006 the Brazilian Supreme Federal Court unanimously reaffirmed its ruling that the crime which is known as the Haximu massacre (perpetrated against the Yanomami people in 1993) was a genocide and ruled that the decision of a federal court to sentence miners to 19 years in prison for genocide in connection with other offenses, such as smuggling and illegal mining, was valid.